Mooshieblob1/mooshieblob1.github.io/content/articles/my-first-blog-post.md

 ---
-title: "My First Blog Post"
+title: My First Blog Post
-date: 2023-10-05
+date: 2023-10-05T00:00:00.000Z
-description: "Welcome to my blog!
-This is my very first post, where I share why I started this blog and what you can expect from it."
+description: Welcome to my blog!
+This is my very first post, where I share why I started this blog and what you can expect from it.
 ---

 Welcome to my blog!
 This is my very first post, and I'm excited to start this journey with you.